CommScope's COVID-19 Customer & Partner Hub Visit

 - Redundancy—Fiber can provide critical microcell backup for the continuing flow of network traffic if the primary backhaul link fails.

-from the cell sites to the BBU pool) and backhaul (to carry data from the BBUs back
+At the central office, the BBUs from multiple cell sites are pooled and connected to the remote radio head via fronthaul connectivity (to carry data from the cell sites to the BBU pool) and backhaul (to carry data from the BBUs back to the core network).